Skip to content

 • The original file in the bucket is immutable.
 All processing is derived and re-derivable from the stored blob.

-• Deleting a media record removes the bucket object, all derived library_item records, and any knowledge_fact records with source_media_id pointing to this record.
+• Deleting a media record removes the bucket object, all derived library_item records, and any knowledge_fact records sourced from this media.

 • Media scope follows the same visibility rules as knowledge_fact.